girishji/girishji.github.io/docs/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 Get a reference to the footprint object from the [Board][ki-board] object.
 You can then place the footprint and set the orientation by calling the footprint object itself.

+In the following example we have three footprints.

 {% highlight python %}
 import pcbnew